• Skip to main content

 Thank you!

-• Regev Elya
+Regev Elya says

 I always have a charging cable and a passport in my pocket.
 It’s all small stuff.

-22. Kbumbum
+Kbumbum says

 I’m a bit late to the party…just read the article while looking for needed travel inspiration.
 Lately I graduated from a childs’ size suitcase to the grown up kind and wanted to get back to a freer traveling me, I would like to use the ‘chick’ excuse, to allow me a second pair of shoes (whatever works).